Toolbox: Types

-Cantilever toolbox with carrying handle, popular with mobile service personnel of various professions, in opened state.
-For transport, the different compartments are kind of folded together (symmetrical towards the middle from both sides) so that a closed compact box with the footprint of the lowermost section results.
+Cantilever toolbox with carrying handle, popular with mobile service personnel of various professions, in an opened state.
+For transport, the different compartments are folded together (symmetrically towards the middle from both sides) resulting in a closed compact box with the footprint of the lowermost section.

 Small portable toolboxes are sometimes called hand boxes or portable tool storage.
 Most portable toolboxes have one handle on top and a lid that opens on a hinge.
-Many have a removable tote tray that sits on a flange inside the lip of the box, with a single larger compartment below.
-The tote tray helps organize smaller parts and accessories.
+Many have a removable tote tray to help organize smaller parts and accessories, which sits on a flange inside the lip of the box, with a single larger compartment below.
 Portable toolboxes sometimes use slide-out trays or cantilever trays in lieu of the removable tote tray.

 Metal toolboxes (typically steel) weigh more than plastic ones.
 A plastic toolbox laden with tools can weigh the same as a comparable steel box does when empty.
-Metal boxes are also subject to rusting and their sharp edges can mark the surfaces of things they are banged against.
-Metal is, however, known for being stronger than plastic, so one should balance its disadvantages against the need to withstand abuse and support the weight of many tools.
+Metal boxes are also subject to rusting, and their sharp edges can mar the surfaces of things they are banged against.
+Metal can be stronger than plastic, so users balance its disadvantages against the need to withstand abuse, and to support the weight of many tools.

+Waterproof toolboxes are made of corrosion-resistant metal or plastic, and are equipped with gasket seals and some sort of clamping and latching mechanism, to protect their contents.